Artwork Insurance for Maine Homes

 How Much Service Line Coverage Can I Afford?

-Service line coverage typically has a $10,000 limit.
-Most Maine service line policies have a $500 deductible.
-The cost is surprisingly reasonable: often less than $50 per year.
-Check with your agent to see what’s available to you.
+Service line coverage typically has a $10,000 limit, for example.
+And most Maine service line policies have a $500 deductible.
+And the cost is surprisingly reasonable: often less than $50 per year.
+So check with your agent to see what’s available to you.

 Service Line Insurance Quotes

-If you live in Southern Maine, contact a Noyes Hall & Allen agent for a homeowners insurance quote that includes service line coverage.
+If you live in Southern Maine, contact a Noyes Hall & Allen agent for a home insurance quote that includes service line coverage.
 Call us at 207-799-5541 or get up to 5 insurance quotes online.
-As an independent insurance agency in South Portland, we offer a choice of Maine’s preferred home insurance companies.
-We can compare to find you the best insurance value.
-We’re independent and committed to you.
+Because we’re independent insurance agency in South Portland, we offer a choice of Maine’s preferred home insurance companies.
+As a result, we can compare to find you the best insurance value.
+In short, we’re independent and committed to you.

 Maine Insurance Rates September 2022 Home and Auto Update